-Using the same measurement as the top rail (over the post), cut 3/4" wide aluminum extrusion and snap onto bottom of RFX200 or RFX300 rail.
+Using the same measurement as the top rail (post to post), cut /4" wide aluminum extrusion and snap onto bottom of RFX400 rail.

 11. Tension Cables

 A. After making sure that the cables are as tight as possible by pulling the excess cable firmly through the pull-lock, go to the threaded receiver end of the cable.